lychin24/Predicting-Recipe-Ratings/README.md

   frameborder="0"
 ></iframe>

-The observed statistic of ___ as shown with the dashed line.
-The resulting p-value was ___ which is greater than our significance level of 0.05.
+The observed statistic of 0.418 as shown with the dashed line.
+The resulting p-value was 0.924 which is greater than our significance level of 0.05.
 This means I fail to reject the null hypothesis and conclude that the missingness of a recipe's rating doesn't depend on the number of ingredients it uses; or there isn't enough evidence to state otherwise.

 ## Hypothesis Testing
 As stated previously, the question I'm exploring is does the average rating of a recipe depend on how long it takes to make?
 To answer this question, I performed a permutation test comparing the absolute difference in medians of average rating between recipes that take shorter than 35 minutes to make and recipes that took longer than 35 minutes.
 I chose to do a permutation test to test whether the two distribution seemingly came from the same population.
 To perform the test, I binarized the minutes column into 0 for less than 35 minutse and 1 for greater and shufffled them  then calculated the difference in medians between the two groups for each permutation, generating a null distribution of the test statistic.
 I chose to do difference in medians rather than means due to the skew of the data and picked a cutoff of 35 minutes because it was the median of the 'minutes' column.
+I also chose the significance level of 0.05 because it is the standard level used for statistical tests and it made sense for this test as well.

 **Null Hypothesis:** Recipes requiring 35 minutes or less and recipes requiring more than 35 minutes come from the same rating distribution.